wp-plugins/alipay-for-woocommerce/readme.txt

 = Requirement: =

 * You must have <a href="http://wordpress.org/extend/plugins/woocommerce/">WooCommerce</a> plugin installed in order to use this plugin.
+* cURL must be enabled for your server.
 * You must have an account at www.alipay.com.

 == Installation ==